Don’t Hold Us Back: Motivate Employees with Opportunities for Growth at Work

 It’s human nature to grow.

-So how can a company keep its employees happy enough to stick around?
+So how can your company keep its employees happy enough to stick around?

 How Growth Opportunities Improve Employee Engagement and Retention